-2.3.3 Administration blocks
+2.3.4 Administration blocks

-The bulletin indicates for the school having capacity of 1000 student plus need to have not less than 40 teachers excluding other staffs such as school bursar, secretary etc.
+The bulletin indicated for the school having capacity of 1000 student plus need to have not less than 40 teachers excluding other staffs such as school bursar, secretary etc

-2.3.4 Toilets
+2.3.5 Toilets

-The proposed toilet facility will comprise of one block with 16 holes to be constructed standalone as scheduling shows, nevertheless, some of classrooms will be having sanitary rooms as designed, dormitory, and dining hall will be having sanitary also.
+The toilet facility consists of one block with 16 holes to be built separately, as shown on the schedule; however, some classrooms, as well as the dormitory and dining hall, have sanitary rooms.

-2.3.5 Generator room
+2.3.6 Generator room

-This room will be used for putting Generator.
-This generator will be an alternative source of power at school and the incorporated premises such as staff quarters.
-One generator room will be constructed.
+This is a source of power at school and the incorporated premises such as staff quarters.
+One generator room has to be constructed.

-2.3.6 Dining hall
+2.3.7 Dining hall

-The Dining Hall is a pivotal gathering space on School's campus and is emblematic of The Family Boarding School ideal.
-The school will be having enough dinning space to all students since it is boarding school, meal will be served.
+The Dining Hall is a pivotal gathering space on School's campus and is emblematic of the Family Boarding School ideal.
+The school has enough dinning space to all students since it is boarding school, meal will be served.
 According to the designs of the dining hall, it has the capacity of 2000 students.

-2.3.7 Teachers' house
+2.3.8 Teachers' house

-The teachers' houses were designed to attract teachers out to the countryside, as well as to increase teachers' morally to perform their duties unlike if they are coming far from the school.
-The design considers the staff house to have one (1) master bedroom, two (2) bedrooms with public toilet, Sitting room/dining, Kitchen and Store.
+The teachers' houses were designed to attract teachers out to the countryside, as well as to increase teachers morally to perform their duties unlike if they are coming far from the school.
+The design considers the staff house to have one (1) master bedroom, two (2) bedrooms with Public toilet, Sitting room/dining, Kitchen and Store 2.3.9 Dormitories

-2.3.8 Dormitories

 These dormitories are the place where students stay.
 The student housing must also aim to provide healthy and acoustically pleasant environments for the protection, comfort, and productivity of the students.
-The dormitories will be designed as per provided to meeting the SEQUIP objectives.
-Each Dormitory will have capacity of caring 120 students.
+The dormitories are constructed to meet the SEQUIP objectives.

-2.3.9 Library
+2.3.10 Library

-The library is important because it affects cultures, it affects innovation, and it affects individuals.
+The library is important because it affects cultures, it affects innovation and it affects individuals.
 Because of all this, library architecture has the responsibility to enhance these effects by providing a knowledge center that is inspirational and conducive to good communication and teaching interactions.